VARUN1128/mean-disease-detection/README.md

 ## 📝 Notes

-- The AI detection is currently simulated with a 2-second delay
+- **Real AI Detection**: Uses TensorFlow MobileNetV2 model for disease classification
+- **AI-Generated Content**: Disease descriptions and treatments are generated by Google Gemini API
-- Detection results are stored in localStorage
+- **Detection History**: Results are stored in localStorage (images excluded to save space)
-- All images are processed client-side (no backend required for mock data)
-- The app is ready for API integration - simply replace the mock detection function
+- **Public API**: The `/predict` endpoint is publicly accessible (no authentication required)
+- **Fallback Handling**: If Gemini API fails, fallback messages are displayed
+- **Image Storage**: Uploaded images are optionally stored in Supabase Storage

 ## 🤝 Contributing

-This is a frontend-only application.
-To add backend integration:
+This is a full-stack application with:

-1. Replace `simulateDetection` function in `src/pages/Detect.tsx`
+- **Frontend**: React + TypeScript + TailwindCSS
+- **Backend**: FastAPI + TensorFlow + Google Gemini AI

+The backend is already integrated.
+To extend functionality:

-2. Add API endpoints for disease and medicine data
+1. Add new API endpoints in `backend/routers/`
+2. Update frontend API client in `src/utils/api.ts`
+3. Add new components in `src/components/`
-3. Update data fetching in respective pages
+4. Update state management in `src/store/`
-4. Add authentication if needed

 ## 📄 License